trusttoken/contracts-pre22/docs/governance/StkTruToken.md

 Allows account to claim specific token to save gas

+### `claimRestake(uint256 extraStakeAmount)` (external)

+Claim TRU rewards, transfer in extraStakeAmount, and stake both the rewards and the new amount.
+Allows account to save more gas by avoiding out-and-back transfers of rewards

 ### `claimable(address account, contract IERC20 token) → uint256` (external)

 View to estimate the claimable reward for an account

+### `unstakable(address staker) → uint256` (public)

+max amount of stkTRU than can be unstaked after current cooldown period is over

 ### `getPriorVotes(address account, uint256 blockNumber) → uint96` (public)